oxford-arc/arc-software-guide/docs/source/apps/arc_cp2k.rst

 .. note::
-  In the above example scripts ``input.inp`` should be substituted for the appropriate name of your input file, and the number of nodes and tasks per node should be set accordingly.
-Additionally for the Hybrid OpenMP/MPI example, the CPUs per task value will need to be set.
+  In the above example scripts ``input.inp`` should be substituted for the appropriate name of your input file, and the number of nodes and ``ntasks-per-node`` should be set accordingly.
+Additionally for the Hybrid OpenMP/MPI example, the ``cpus-per-task`` value will need to be set.